 I mean the thing is literally just like a Rook and a Bishop for most cases, what does make it different from an actual Rook and a bishop?

 Can one queen outmaneuver two pieces?

-Refers to a piece’s ability to influence certain sections of the board that from the tile it resides from typically dictated by the way it moves, as it also determines how it can capture.
+This refers to a piece’s ability to influence certain sections of the board that from the tile it resides from typically dictated by the way it moves, as it also determines how it can capture.

 A longer range allows flexibility that translates to more things it can that can be access, ascaling the value a piece can offer.

 The more tile a piece can go means more opportunities to accomplish a particular task that would otherwise not be available for a single piece.